kriswallsmith/FacebookBundle/README.md

 The "_security_check" route would need to point to a "/login_check" pattern to match the above configuration.

-Also, you need to trigger the logout action, so, subscribe the "auth.logout" to redirect to the "logout" route:
+Also, you need to trigger the logout action, so, using the same event (`auth.statusChange`), add a simple check for `response.session` to redirect to the "logout" route:

     <script>
       function goLogIn(){